fetchai/agents-aea/docs/quickstart.md

 <details><summary>Step by step install</summary>

 The following test class replicates the preceding demo and tests it's correct behaviour.
-The `AEATestCase` is a tool for AEA developers to write useful end-to-end tests of their AEAs.
+The `AEATestCase` classes are a tool for AEA developers to write useful end-to-end tests of their AEAs.

 ``` python
 import signal